JGCRI/gcam-doc/demand_energy.md

 In addition, the model distinguishes between “modern” versus “traditional” services.
 Traditional services include services provided by coal and traditional biomass.
 Modern services are the main energy source in developed economies, and it is set that their demand will increase as income raises, until a satiation level is achieved.
 Therefore, the demand for modern energy services depends on historical trends, satiation levels, service affordability (income/ServicePrice), and the thermal load, which includes a range of parameters:
 * Heating/cooling degree days (HDD or CDD) represent how much (in degrees), and for how long (in days) the temperature was below (above) a determined level.
 The model includes the option to read in HDDs and CDDs from different Earth-System models, and with and without incorporating the future effects of climate change.
 * Building shell conductivity: this parameter combines indices for cooling and heating conductivity in a single value, so it indicates the “overall” building efficiency.
-The parameter can be set per region and sector (residential/commercial), and by default, it assumes a gradual efficiency improvement up to 2040 based on projections from the Annual Energy Outlook (U.S. EIA), with no further improvement for the longer term.
+The parameter can be set per region and sector (residential/commercial), and by default, it assumes a gradual efficiency improvement up to 2040 based on projections from the Annual Energy Outlook (U.S. EIA), with no GDP-based decile specific improvements for the longer term.
 * R is the ratio of floorspace to building area.
 By default, it is assumed to be 5.5 for all regions without varying over time.
 It could also be set per region and sector.
 * IG represents the internal gains per unit of floorspace associated with the heat released by “other” energy services (f.e. appliances) dividing the final energy of other services by the efficiency of each technology. λ is the internal-gains-scalar that adjusts the internal gains for the different regions by multiplying the regional internal gains with the ratio of degree days to USA degree days.